syncfusion-content/extension-docs/Extension/WPF-Extension/Add-References.md

 To add the Syncfusion<sup style="font-size:70%">&reg;</sup> assembly references in Visual Studio, follow the steps below:

-> Check whether the **WPF Extensions - Syncfusion<sup style="font-size:70%">&reg;</sup>** are installed or not in Visual Studio Extension Manager by going to **Tools -> Extensions and Updates -> Installed** for Visual Studio 2017 or lower, and **Extensions -> Manage Extensions -> Installed** for Visual Studio 2019 by going to Extensions -> Manage Extensions -> Installed.
+> Check whether the **WPF Extensions - Syncfusion<sup style="font-size:70%">&reg;</sup>** are installed or not in Visual Studio Extension Manager by going to **Tools -> Extensions and Updates -> Installed** for Visual Studio 2017 or lower, and **Extensions -> Manage Extensions -> Installed** for Visual Studio 2019 and later by going to Extensions -> Manage Extensions -> Installed.
 If this extension not installed, please install the extension by follow the steps from the [download and installation](download-and-installation) help topic.

 1. Open a new or existing **WPF** application.